 Advances in modern dental materials and techniques increasingly offer new ways to create more pleasing, natural-looking smiles.
 Researchers are continuing their often decades-long work developing esthetically attractive materials, such as ceramic and plastic compounds that mimic the appearance of natural teeth.

 Today, more patients ask their dentists about white fillings because they want their teeth to look natural when they laugh, talk and smile.
 White fillings, also called composite fillings, are made from tooth-colored materials that restore the natural appearance of a decayed or previously filled tooth.
-Because they blend well with tooth enamel and don't look like fillings, Longwood cosmetic & family dentist Dr. Spencer may recommend them if the teeth to be restored are near the front of your mouth.
+Because they blend well with tooth enamel and don't look like fillings, Longwood cosmetic & family dentist Dr. Arnold may recommend them if the teeth to be restored are near the front of your mouth.

 Composite filling usually requires only one visit, during which the tooth is prepared and restored.
 An advantage of composite fillings, as compared with other dental restorations, is that they require less of the healthy part of a tooth to be removed to hold the filling in place.
 This is due to composite materials' ability to bond to teeth adhesively.

 The procedure for a composite filling may take a little longer than those for other types of fillings, because after the decay is removed, the tooth must be kept totally isolated from saliva.
-Altamonte Springs dentist Doctor Spencer carefully applies an adhesive followed by several thin layers of the tooth-colored composite.
+Altamonte Springs dentist Dr. Arnold carefully applies an adhesive followed by several thin layers of the tooth-colored composite.
 Once the filling is in place, it is chemically hardened, or cured, for less than a minute with a special light.

-Composites are preferable for obvious cosmetic reasons, but if the decayed area is large or is subject to heavy chewing pressure, Longwood cosmetic & family dentist Dr. Spencer may recommend another type of material or restoration.
+Composites are preferable for obvious cosmetic reasons, but if the decayed area is large or is subject to heavy chewing pressure, Longwood cosmetic & family dentist Dr. Arnold may recommend another type of material or restoration.